 Meaning: “Hello, how are you?”

-We know you’re thinking it, so here’s the beer commercial that made the phrase world famous.
+(We know you’re thinking it, so here’s the beer commercial that made this American phrase world famous.)

-In the old days, awesome was a word reserved for the truly powerful, fear-inducing and sublime: the view from a mountaintop, the sea during a storm, the voice of God emanating from a burning bush.
+In the old days, awesome was a word reserved for the truly powerful, fear-inducing or sublime: the view from a mountaintop, the sea during a storm, the voice of God emanating from a burning bush.
 You know, massive, awe-inspiring things that “put the fear of God in ya.”
-But awesome has expanded in the American lexicon to include the less awe-inspiring, like a hit single, a hamburger, some new sneakers… if you’re even just mildly excited about something, it can be awesome:
+But in the American lexicon, awesome has expanded to include the less awe-inspiring, like a hit single, a hamburger, some new sneakers… if you’re even just mildly excited about something, it can be awesome:

 - “I saw the new Star Wars in IMAX over the weekend.”